microsoft/presidio/docs/custom_fields.md

   b.
 Reference and add the new class to the `RecognizerRegistry` module, in the `load_predefined_recognizers` method, which registers all code based recognizers.

   c.
 Note that if by adding the new recognizer, the memory or CPU consumption of the analyzer is expected to grow (such as in the case of adding a new model based recognizer), you should consider updating the pod's resources allocation in [analyzer-deployment.yaml](../charts/presidio/templates/analyzer-deployment.yaml)

+  d.
+More information on developing custom recognizers can be found [here](developing_recognizers.md).